Here is the best respirator when using concrete and silica dust.

 Concrete and cement have different particle sizes.
 They are likely going to vary in size depending on what brand and mixture you are using, and also what the concrete is being used for.
 Particle size ranges will depend on how finely the mixtures are prepared and milled by the manufacturer.

 Concrete particles can be anywhere from about 15 microns and up, and are typically smaller than 45 microns.
-This is what you will most likely be using for your DIY projects.
+This is what you will most likely be using for your smaller projects.

 Cement particles can be anywhere from 3-100 microns and can be even smaller depending on how finely the powder is milled.
 Remember, cement is what's used to make concrete.